Collin Morikawa What's In The Bag? 2025 Update

 TaylorMade make some of the best golf wedges money can buy, with the MG4 TW ranking as one of the best wedges for chipping based on our testing.

-As with his irons, Morikawa also uses True Temper Dynamic Gold shafts in his wedges although he uses S400's, not the X100's here.
+As with his irons, Morikawa also uses True Temper Dynamic Gold shafts in his wedges, although he opts for a slightly softer S400 flex as opposed to the X100's found in his irons.

 Putter